dkirkby/E4S/projects/DSP.md

 ```python
 NOISE_LEVEL = ...
 ```
+Note that the units of power and this noise measurement are mV-squared.

 ## Frequency Measurement

 Now that you have established the typical noise level of your audio environment, you are ready to identify a signal with a dominant frequency that is significantly above the noise level.

-Modify your code to loop over the power values for `0 < i < NMEASURE // 2` and find the largest value.
-If this is at least 100 times larger than your `NOISE_LEVEL`, then print the corresponding frequency in Hertz, `i * df`.
+Modify your code to loop over the power values for `1 <= i < NMEASURE // 2` and find the largest value.
+If this is at least 100 times larger than your `NOISE_LEVEL`, then print the corresponding frequency in Hertz, `i * df`, with `df` defined above (but note that `df` will be in KHz if `f0` is in KHz).

 Test your frequency measurement program with the reference 1600 Hz tone.
 What is the frequency resolution of your measurement, i.e. what is the smallest difference in frequency that you can detect?
 Is your measurement consistent with the known value of 1600 Hz given this resolution?
 Is this resolution sufficient for a musical instrument tuner?

-Try varying the tone frequency over the range 800 - 3200 Hz (2 octaves) and see how accurately you are able to measure different frequencies.
+Try varying the tone frequency over the range 400 - 3200 Hz (3 octaves) and see how accurately you are able to measure different frequencies.
 You may need to increase the volume at lower frequencies in order to reach the 100x noise detection threshold.